OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 ![Octopus deployment with generated release notes](octopus-release-notes.png "width=500")

-This page described how to configure Octopus and Jira to unlock these scenarios.
+This page described how to configure Octopus and Jira.

 * Learn about [Connecting Jira Server and Octopus Deploy](#connecting-jira-server-and-octopus-deploy)
 * Learn about [Connecting Jira Cloud and Octopus Deploy](#connecting-jira-cloud-and-octopus-deploy)